vikchupak/AWS/security/security.md

 - [AWS CloudHSM](https://aws.amazon.com/cloudhsm/)
 - Get a **dedicated** hardware inside your VPC.
 AWS provides the hardware, but they have zero access to your keys
-  - Unlike in KMS where HSMs are shared between different clients
+  - Unlike in KMS where HSMs are shared between different clients (the same HSM can store materials keys of different customers)
 - Cost.
 High (~$1.45+/hr per HSM)
 - Scaling.
 Manual (Add/remove HSMs to cluster)
 - Special configuration and software needed to interact with your HSM